Winona, Mississippi: Economy

 In May 2005, the economy of Winona got a slight boost with the arrival of Pilot Travel Centers.
-The company, a large truck-stop/travel-center chain, purchased the High Point truck and travel center, previously owned by former NFL player Kent Hull, for a reported $4.6 million.
-After a lengthy renovation, the plaza opened completely in August 2005, just a few days before Hurricane Katrina hit land.
+The company, a large truck-stop/travel-center chain, purchased the High Point truck and travel center, which was previously owned by former NFL player Kent Hull.

 In January 2021, Biewer Lumber announced its plan to develop a state-of-the-art sawmill in Winona.
 As a reported $130 million investment, the company intends to bring more than 150 new jobs to Montgomery County.